juhohei/shorten/README.md

 shorten
 ===

-Shorten is an `io.js` URL shortener powered by `koa.js`.
-It uses in-memory database.
+Shorten is an `io.js` URL shortener powered by `koa.js`, with a JSON "dataase".

 ![example gif](shorten.gif)